-How Innovation in Connected, Electric, and Shared Mobility Investment Priorities and Digitalization Investment Priorities supports Transport 2050
+Investments in Electric, Connected, and Automated Mobility and Digitalization Advance Transport 2050 Strategies:

-- 1.1 Make active transportation the most convenient choice for shorter trips. - 1.4 Seamlessly connect different transport services both physically and digitally. - 2.3 Make driving and parking more reliable. - 2.4 Maintain transportation infrastructure in a state of good repair. - 3.2.
-As a priority, invest in transportation modes that are lowest cost and most affordable modes. - 4.1.
-Eliminate traffic fatalities and serious injuries. - 4.4 Safely respond to and recover from disruptions and disasters. - 5.2 Transition to zero-emissions vehicles.
+- 1.1 Make active transportation the most convenient choice for shorter trips. - 1.4 Seamlessly connect different transport services both physically and digitally. - 2.3 Make driving and parking more reliable. - 2.4 Maintain transportation infrastructure in a state of good repair. - 3.2 As a priority, invest in transportation modes that are lowest cost and most affordable modes. - 4.1 Eliminate traffic fatalities and serious injuries. - 4.4 Safely respond to and recover from disruptions and disasters. - 5.2 Transition to zero-emissions vehicles.

-PART C Implementation Approach
+Part C Implementation Approach